anilvats/Java-Proramming-Using-Netbeans/README.md

-# DataMiningInWEKA
+# Java-Programming Code
-This project contains weka mining tools based project
+This project contains core and advance java